LennyDev-git/Lenny-V1-Roblox-Mod-menu-script/README.md

 🚀 LennyV1 – Mod Menu (Test & Fun)

-LennyV1 is an experimental mod menu created for learning, testing, and fun purposes.
+LennyV1 is an experimental Lua-based mod menu created for learning, testing, and fun purposes.
-It provides multiple gameplay modification features that allow you to control player movement and states in a simple toggle‑based menu.
+It provides a simple toggle menu that allows you to modify player movement and states.

-This project focuses on menu structure, feature toggles, and basic mod logic, not on bypassing security systems.
+The project focuses on Lua scripting, menu logic, and feature toggles, not on bypassing security systems.

 ✨ Features

-👻 Invisibility – Toggle player visibility on/off
+👻 Invisibility

-⚡ Speed Boost – Increase movement speed
+⚡ Speed Boost

-🦘 High Jump – Jump higher than normal
+🦘 High Jump

-🕊️ Fly Mode – Free movement in the air
+🕊️ Fly Mode

-🚪 NoClip – Move through walls and objects
+🚪 NoClip

-🛡️ God Mode – Disable damage
+🛡️ God Mode

-🎮 Purpose

-LennyV1 is intended for:

-Learning how mod menus are built

-Testing gameplay mechanics

-Experimenting in singleplayer or private environments

-Practicing clean toggle‑based feature systems
+📂 Script File

+Main script: LennyV1.lua

+Language: Lua

+▶️ Usage

+Open the file LennyV1.lua

+Copy the entire code

+Paste it into your Lua executor / script runner

+Execute the script in a supported testing environment

+The menu will load after execution and allow you to toggle features on and off.